up-n-atom/wwsoft/dumpipl/README.md

 > Optional but highly recommended.

 - MSYS2 `https://www.msys2.org`
-    - Packages exists for all of the above requirements.
+    - Packages exist for all of the above requirements.
 - TeraTerm `https://ttssh2.osdn.jp`
     - For the use of transmitting the soft-app over XMODEM, as well as the retrieval of the IPL via its binary logging functionality.